DigiBP/Team-Bananas/README.md

-# 🍌 Team Bananas - Employee Recruitment Process
+# 🍌 Team Bananas - Employee Recruitment Process for Digisailors

+Digisailors is a fictive consulting company that provides digital transformation services to enterprise clients in the banking and insurance industries.
+The company has a team of 20 employees with different backgrounds and expertise.
+The company has been founded in 2015 and has since then grown steadily.
+The company has a good reputation in the market and has a high customer satisfaction rate.

 ## 👥 Team Members